One of the most important things you need to do as a fitness business owner is to invest in your own business and legal education.

 - Ask nicely for them to give credit and/or remove the image!
 Remember: giving credit is not enough and does not negate copyright infringement.

 - Professionally and calmly send a letter requesting removal of the image.
 You can do this as well as filing a DMCA.
 We explain elsewhere what to do when a brand steals an image of you (perhaps because you are wearing their brand).

-- File a DMCA notice – this is submitted to the Internet Service Provider (ISP) to have the image or file removed from the infringing site through a “take down notice.”
+- File a DMCA notice with the Internet Service Provider (ISP).
+This will have the image or file removed from the infringing site through a “take down notice.”

 - Send a Cease and Desist letter citing specific copyright laws (view the intellectual property defense kit here)

 - If images are being used commercially, you may also consider sending an invoice for their use.

 You may need a music performance license for your fitness business.